Leadership

 Skip Tierno is a veteran, and a successful business leader having served in numerous global companies across his 48-year career.
 Skip’s global experience brings a strong understanding of markets and an array of industries throughout the Americas, Europe, and Asia.

-He and his wife Wanda reside in Prosper, Texas.
+He resides in Prosper, Texas.

 Frank Viola, Fellow

-After completing his active duty service, Dr. Viola entered private legal practice before turning to academic work, studying American culture at Columbia University and later focusing on history, culture, politics, and
+After completing his active-duty service, Dr. Viola entered private legal practice before turning to academic work, studying American culture at Columbia University and later focusing on history, culture, politics, and presidential decision-making at Drew University.
+His current research interests include civil-military relations and voluntary military service in a time of material abundance.

 A native of Brooklyn, New York, Dr. Viola lives with his wife, Cindy, and their family in Chatham, New Jersey.